LLNL/axom/src/docs/sphinx/web_main/index.rst

   * 'axom-users@llnl.gov' is how Axom users can contact developers for questions, report issues, etc.
   * 'axom-dev@llnl.gov' is for communication among team members.

-You can add or remove yourself from either of these lists via the `LLNL E-Mail List Manager (ListServ) <https://listserv.llnl.gov>`_

 --------------